PFAS (per- and poly-fluoroalkyl substances)

-- industrial products including metal plating and firefighting foams.
+- industrial products including metal plating and firefighting foam.

-In late 2017, New Zealand Food Safety tested for the PFAS chemicals PFOS (perfluorooctane sulfonate) and PFOA (perfluorooctanoic acid) in milk produced from dairy farms neighbouring the Ohakea base.
+In late 2017, New Zealand Food Safety tested for PFAS in farms close to the Ohakea base.
 None were detected above the laboratory's reporting limits.
-Milk is a useful signpost to see if any contamination of productive land had occurred.
-As a result, New Zealand Food Safety was able to conclude there was unlikely to be a food safety risk for the general public from foods produced on farms near the investigation sites.
+New Zealand Food Safety concluded that food safety risks to the public were unlikely.

 Survey for PFAS in the general food supply

-In 2018, a survey was completed looking for PFAS in a range of foods purchased from grocery and supermarket shelves.
-The testing did not detect PFOS and PFOA in any food and found only one sample had a detection for any of the 29 PFAS compounds analysed.
+In 2018, a survey looked for PFAS in a range of foods purchased from supermarkets and grocery stores.
+The testing found only one sample where a PFAS compound was detected.

-Using these findings New Zealand Food Safety was able to assess the food safety risk to the general public as minimal.
+New Zealand Food Safety assessed the food safety risk to the public as minimal.

 If you have questions about PFAS, email email@example.com